ml-and-ds-papers-on-the-go/andre-ye.github.io/biology/winter-quarter/notes/module-2/chapter-14.md

 #### Particulate Inheritance: Genes, Alleles, and Genotypes; The Principle of Segregation; Mendel's Claims to Explain the Monohybrid Cross
 - Mendel proposed a hypothesis: **particulate inheritance**.
   - Hereditary determinants for traits to not blend together or become modified through use.
-  - Hereditary determinants maintain their integrity, and act as discrete, unchanging particles.
+  - Hereditary determinants maintain their integrity and act like discrete, unchanging particles.

 *Genes, Alleles, and Genotypes*
-- **Gene**: hereditary determinant of a trait.
+- **Gene**: a hereditary determinant of a trait.
   - Mendel proposed each individual can have two versions of any gene: **alleles**.
   - Combination of alleles in an individual: **genotype**.
 - Hypothesis that pea plants have two copies of each gene comes from the need to explain why a trait can disappear in one generation and pop up in another.